 Things to do in San Francisco for young adults – Escape rooms

-For those new to Escape rooms, this is a quick run down.
-An escape room, also known as an escape game, is a physical adventure game in which players solve a series of puzzles and riddles using clues, hints, and strategies to complete the objectives at hand.
+An escape room, also known as an escape game, is a physical adventure game in which players solve puzzles and riddles using clues, hints, and strategy to complete the objectives.

-You will have 60 minutes to solve the puzzle and find the truth.
-Below you will find a map with the locations of San Francisco Escape rooms.
+Below is a map with the locations of San Francisco Escape rooms.

 San Francisco teenage activities – Cinema

-A perennial favourite with teenagers in San Francisco whether visiting or residents is the cinema.
-San Francisco like any major city in the USA has a wide range of cinemas for you to attend.
+A perennial favourite with teenagers in San Francisco, whether visiting or residents, is the cinema.
+Like any major city in the USA, San Francisco has a wide range of cinemas for you to attend.

 Read more: All the very best things to do in Los Angeles